encse/secchallenge2022/misc/piecemaker/solution/README.md

 docker run -it -v $(pwd):/pics openjdk:11 /bin/bash
 ```

 That worked and created a bunch of new files for me.
-I was expecting to have .txt files, but most of them were tar.gz-s instead :) That was the point where tcs the author of the challenge had to push me into the right direction...
+I was expecting to have .txt files, but most of them were tar.gz-s instead :) That was the point where tcs, the author of the challenge, had to push me into the right direction...

 ```shell
 > file *.txt